-I was born in New York City to a family of artists and fell in love with Mozart, Shakespeare and historical fiction at an early age.
+I was born in New York City to a family of artists and fell in love with historical fiction at an early age.
 I began printing stories in a black and white school notebook at about nine years old and in my teens wrote several short novels which remain in a dark box.
 I learned something though, because by twenty, I had twice won prizes in a national story contest.

 Then I left writing for classical singing.
 I sang in many operas and appeared as an international balladeer; I formed a singing ensemble, a chamber opera company, and so on.
 The translation of a late Mozart opera returned me to writing once more and I now mostly sing while washing the dishes!